Smoke Detector and Carbon Monoxide Detector Services in Spokane & Spokane Valley

-Mainstream Electric, Heating, Cooling, & Plumbing has over 20 years of experience in keeping families safe from potential home hazards.
-Our expert technicians know the safety laws in place near Spokane Valley and will make sure your home is up to code and protected in the event of an emergency.
+Mainstream has over 20 years of experience in keeping families safe from potential home hazards.
+Our expert technicians know the safety laws in place in the Spokane area and will make sure your home is up to code and protected in the event of an emergency.
 We’ll let you know how many smoke and carbon monoxide detectors are necessary, where they must be placed, and how we will do it.

-Many of your basic household appliances can cause a CO leak: gas stoves, furnaces, exhaust from your car, fireplace chimneys, etc. If the device malfunctions and your home is poorly ventilated, the carbon monoxide will fill the space.
+Many of your basic household appliances can cause a CO leak: gas stoves, furnaces, exhaust from your car, fireplace chimneys, and more.
+If the device malfunctions and your home is poorly ventilated, the carbon monoxide will fill the space.

 Carbon Monoxide Poisoning Symptoms

 - Shortness of breath

 - Blurred vision